alcarruth/db_worm/README.md

 ```

-## db_rmi
+## `db_rmi`

-The second half of the project is db_rmi which extends my ws_rmi
+The second half of the project is `db_rmi` which extends the `ws_rmi`
-classes with db specific subclasses so that the table and table_row
+classes with db specific sub-classes so that the `Table` and
-classes created by db_orm are mapped to stub classes on the
+`Table_Row` classes created by `db_orm` are mapped to stub classes on
-client/browser side.
+the client/browser side.
 Calling a method in the browser invokes the
-method in the server on corresponding remote object which is directly
+method in the server on the corresponding remote object on the server
-mapped to the database.
+side which is directly mapped to the database.

+## Status

-At this point this basically sorta works !-) I've expanded the ws_rmi
+At this point this basically sorta works !-) I've expanded the
-code so that when a client first connects it has only an admin object
+`ws_rmi` code so that when a client first connects the only object
+stub it has available is an `admin` object stub.
+The `admin` object
-stub.
-This admin object can then provide specifications for the
+then provides specifications for the available `Table` objects so that
-available table objects so that table stubs can be generated.
-So far
-so good, but there are some issues.
+the appropriate `Table_Stubs` can be generated.
+So far so good, but

-There are decisions to be made about caching, asynchrony (callback,
+there are decisions to be made about caching, asynchrony (callback,
 promises, async/await) and where table methods for reference and
 back-reference columns are executed.
 Many of these decisions are
-application specific.
+application specific and `db_worm` should provide a means for
+specifying a particular choice.

+### Table Row Caching

-With the tickets app, for example, the conference and team tables, and
+With the tickets app, for example, the `conference` and `team` tables,
+and perhaps also the `game` table, are essentially static and are
+needed to render basic pages in the browser, so the should be loaded
-perhaps also the game table, will be loaded in the browser in their
+in the browser in their entirety.
+On the other hand, the
-entirety.
-They are essentially static and are needed to render basic
+`ticket_user`, `ticket_lot` and `ticket` tables are subject to change
-pages in the browser.
-The ticket_user, ticket_lot and ticket tables
-are subject to change and, if cached should be understood by the
+and, if cached should be understood by the programmer to be possibly
-programmer to be possibly dirty and in need of refreshing or
-verification from the database.
+dirty and in need of refreshing or verification from the database.

+### Column Classes

+The SQL_Columns are immediately available in the `Table_Row` object
+and can be produced immediately by the stub, but handling reference,
+back-reference and local_method columns requires a call to foreign
+table object and/or a call to the object's methods and this raises
+some questions:

+ - Should these calls be handled at the level of the object stub
+   *i.e.* calling a Table_Stub method?
+ - or should they invoke a remote method which then provides the
+   reference or local method functionality?
+ - and can this question be resolved generally as one or the other
+   possibilities?
+ - or are there perhaps situations which variably require one or the
+   other?

+(Perhaps a diagram might make this clearer.
+I don't have one yet :-)

+### Asynchrony Model

-My ws_rmi code was originally developed using a callback model.
-The
+My ws_rmi code was originally developed using a callback model and the
-remote object was assumed to require a callback and so the stub
+remote object was assumed to require a callback argument which means
-should as well.
-For a simple example, the stack class definition
+that the stub did as well.
+For a simple example, the stack class
-(in coffeescript) looks like this:
+definition (in coffeescript) looks like this:

 ```
 class Stack